typebytes/angular-checklist/README.md

 # 🤔 What is it?

-Angular Checklist is a curated list of items that we believe every application should follow.
+Checklist is a curated list of items that we believe every application should follow.
 Over the past couple of years, we have been doing a lot of code reviews and have often seen the same mistakes being made again and again.

-That's when we decided to create **Angular Checklist**.
+That's when we decided to create **Checklist**.

 It's a curated list of best practices to avoid some common pitfalls.